 9. Don’t skip Turkey’s Turquoise Coast

 In my humble opinion, Turkey’s Turquoise Coast is one of the most underrated beach destinations in the world.
+It blew my mind, and absolutely needs to be everyone’s Turkey itinerary.
 The entire stretch of the coastline in the Aegean region in southwest Turkey is full of pristine beaches, perfectly translucent water and a plethora of beautiful boutique hotels.

 When you think of Turkey, most people think of Istanbul, Cappadocia, and Pamukkale.
 Rarely do you hear about Turkey’s stunning beaches – but sometimes our best travel experiences are from destinations we hadn’t heard much about in the past, and places where we don’t already have a rigid set of expectations.

 When we were putting together our 2 week Turkey itinerary, we decided that we needed some time by the ocean after time in the landlocked region of Cappadocia and ancient city of Ephesus.
 So we pulled up Google Maps and had a look at where we could veg out for a few nights and maybe go for a dip in the ocean.
-Fethiye looked alright, so off we went without knowing much about the area.
+We weren’t particularly drawn to the glitzy resort-filled Bodrum and Fethiye looked alright, so off we went without knowing much about the area.

 Guess what?
 Fethiye and Oludeniz ended up being one of our favorite destinations in Turkey and I could have easily spent a few more days in the area.
+I can’t wait to go back and venture further east towards Antalya to check out other destinations along the Turquoise Coast like Kas.
 Make sure you venture to this part of Turkey for sun, sea and sites (archaeological sites, that is).